ochinski/PioneerWorld/README.md

 # PioneerWorld
-Intro into learning Object Oriented Programming.
+Project made to practise and learn Object Oriented Programming.

 Simple object inherritence in C++.